Go Ahead, Ask to Work Remotely. (You Won’t Get Fired)

 What Allowing You to Work Remotely Says About Your Employer

 Having a conversation with your boss about working remotely will not only reveal to them the type of employee that you are, but will also reveal to you what kind of company you are working for.
 Their reactions to having the conversation will bring a few things to light and either affirm your decision to work with them, or make you rethink a few things about your future with the organization.

 If your company doesn’t have a remote work policy already, and they’re interested in pursuing one after you’ve spoken with them, it shows that they’re open to fresh ideas that come from their team members.
-They are dedicated to testing out new concepts so that their organization can become more productive, efficient, and remain in-the-know on changes occuring in the workplace.
+They are dedicated to testing out new concepts so that their organization can become more productive, efficient, and remain in-the-know on changes occuring in the workplace or maybe they just know that remote work is the future.
 That’s the kind of company that’s going to persevere in a world where norms are constantly evolving.

 They’re committed to employee development and retention

 Going all-in on a remote work trial run shows that your employer values your personal and professional development, and wants you to stick around for the long haul.
 They’re devoted to helping you move in a direction that will result in better, more creative work done in a productive environment, which can only mean good things for your morale and their bottom line.